 The EC study is the first comprehensive analysis of how EU legislative frameworks impact research and interoperate with Open Science.
 Addressing the issues raised in this study will increase the impact of European research and advance Open Science.
 Whilst it is clear that policy intervention at EU level is the preferred way forward, research libraries also have a role in supporting researchers to navigate access to and use of research information.

-The purpose of this Action Plan is to mobilise LIBER's network of research libraries across Europe to implement actions at the library level and to address proposals at the institutional and national levels.
-In the coming period, LIBER will provide guidance to support the implementation of the actions outlined in this plan through examples of Good Practices and lessons learned from various countries and libraries.

-Finally, LIBER, in collaboration with other organisations, will advocate for actions proposed at the European level.
+The purpose of this Action Plan is to mobilise the network of LIBER research libraries across Europe to implement actions at the library level and to address proposals at the institutional and national levels.
+LIBER, in collaboration with other organisations, will advocate for actions proposed at the European level.